riastrad/cyberbspace/pages/writing.md

 navtitle: writing
 ---

-> In 2024 I began to more seriously focus on publishing my writing outside of this blog.
+> In 2024 I started to focus on publishing my writing outside of this blog.
 This page records the small bits of success I've had so far.